 Healthy Banana Bran Muffins

-If you’re looking for a healthier recipe that tastes both delicious and banana-ie, this healthy banana bran muffin is for you!
+If you’re looking for an easy recipe that’s also healthy and tastes both delicious and banana-ie, this healthy banana bran muffin is for you!
 They are full of bran, whole-wheat flour, walnuts, and bananas.
 Add any dried fruit, seeds, or nuts as you please.
+These muffins are a great way to get more fiber into your diet.

 - Prep Time: 15 mins